How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Two Weakly Coupled GFS

 This extreme example nicely shows for two systems in weak thermal contact: having the same Boltzmann temperature does not define a unique state of energy of the two systems.
 And, being in a certain energy state $E^{(I)}_0,\; E^{(II)}_0$ and having identical temperature does not imply that the system is in thermodynamic equilibrium, in which all states with $E^{(I)}+ E^{(II)}=E $ have the same probability.
 Overall state space $\Omega$ is the unification of all spaces $\bSigma_{E^{(I)}, E^{(II)}}$ with $E^{(I)}+ E^{(II)}=E $, and as these spaces have all the same number of elements (Eq.~(\ref{2IdGFS1})) one gets

 This number may by far exceed that of the state in Eq.~(\ref{2IdGFS1}).
 Therefore, there is no single preferential and dominating state in equilibrium.
-Instead fluctuations would make every energy combination make appear with the same probability, which is definitely not our accustomed notion of an equilibrium state.
+Instead fluctuations make every combination of energies, which respect energy conservation, appear with the same probability, which is definitely not our accustomed notion of an equilibrium state.